NORTH AMERICA:

 Essentially, it doesn’t matter where you store the document or how many times users duplicate it – if a user does not have an authorized device with a valid license file, they can’t view the document.

 We’ll show you the above process step-by-step for those of you who have purchased Locklizard Safeguard already or are evaluating it using our free 15-day free trial.
-As you’ll see, it only takes a minute to apply PDF copyright protection:
+As you’ll see, it only takes a minute to apply PDF copyright protection and make a PDF not copyable.
+Here’s how to protect PDF files from copying and printing:

 1. Right-click your PDF in Windows File Explorer and select “Make Secure PDF”.

-2. Click on the ‘Printing and Viewing’ tab and uncheck ‘Allow printing’.
+2. To protect PDF files from printing, click on the ‘Printing and Viewing’ tab and uncheck ‘Allow printing’.
 If it is already unchecked, then you don’t need to do anything – users will not be able to print your PDF files.

 Prevent printing of a PDF